 A coordinated response is a cross-functional team of incident responders whose primary goal is to efficiently restore service for those impacted.
-Whether handling a major incident that requires the expertise and bandwidth of multiple responders to drive fast resolution, or navigating a lower impact but complex situation that needs input from multiple parties, effective coordinated response is an essential practice for efficient operations management.
+Preparing for an effective coordinated response is essential for efficient operations management, whether your organization is handling a major incident that requires multiple responders to drive fast resolution, or navigating a complex, lower-impact situation that needs input from multiple parties.

-- Identify who is needed.
+- Identify the responders necessary for the incident.
 The scope of impact, and who is affected, will usually determine this.
-Most organizations have a set of response teams that are used over and over.
+Most organizations have a set of response teams that are used repeatedly.

-- Establish a collaboration channel.
-This will be one or more of a conference bridge, a video call, a chat room, or a physical war room where responders will gather to collaborate.
-It’s important to know whether you will be re-using the same bridge/call/chat/room for all responses, or will be using a new collaboration channel for each response.
+- Establish a conference bridge.
+This will be one or more conference bridge channels in the form of a phone number, a video call, a chat room, or a physical war room where responders will gather to collaborate.
+It’s important to know whether you will be reusing the same bridge/call/chat/room for all responses, or will be using a new channel for each response.

-- Engage responders.
+- Add responders to the incident.
 This involves quickly and accurately engaging responders to fill the needed roles.

 A coordinated response for a major incident will typically involve the following core roles:

-- Non-resolver responders: these are responders with a specialized function outside of the domain of the incident itself.
-For example, external communications liaison, internal communications officer, etc. The specific non-resolver responders needed depends entirely on the incident at hand.
+- Non-resolver responders: These are responders with a specialized function outside of the domain of the incident itself.
+For example, an external communications liaison, an internal communications officer, etc. The specific non-resolver responders needed depends entirely on the incident at hand.
 For example, an internal-facing incident has no need of an external communications liaison, while a major site degradation may require a full complement.

 For more background on these and other roles, refer to PagerDuty’s Incident Response Guide.